DylanCa/ideaboard_api/README.md

 - Repository endpoints for discovery and management
 - User endpoints for profile and contribution tracking
 - Analytics endpoints for user and repository statistics

+### Extensive Logging system
+*To track the behaviour of the project, the issues I was facing and the current state of the used tokens / contribution ranking, I have implemented a logging system with params data where the logs are properly formatted and streamlined through the whole project, so that the returned data is easy to read and understand, no matter where it comes from*

+- Homemade Logger logic
+- Logs fired from everywhere in the project to properly track the behaviours
+- Logs with params data to have clear and available information for later use